-On 22 April 2019, a quote ostensibly uttered by Democratic presidential candidate U.S. Sen. Kamala Harris concerning an alleged plan to forcibly confiscate guns via an executive order started to circulate on social media:
+On 22 April 2019, a quote ostensibly uttered by then-Democratic presidential candidate U.S. Sen. Kamala Harris concerning an alleged plan to confiscate guns via an executive order started to circulate on social media:

-This is not a genuine quote from Harris.
+This was not a genuine statement from Harris.

 The quote — "If elected & you don't surrender your guns, I will sign an executive order & the police will show up at your door" — started circulating a few days after she talked about her views on gun control during a CNN Town Hall.
 During the event, Harris said she would give Congress 100 days to act on gun control before taking executive action:

 Upon being elected, I will give the United States Congress 100 days to get their act together and have the courage to pass reasonable gun safety laws.
 And if they fail to do it, then I will take executive action.

 However, Harris never said the order would result in the forcible confiscation of citizen-owned guns.
 In fact, Harris made a point to say that this would not be the case.
 As she explained her position on gun control, she noted that Americans are typically given a "false choice" between protecting the Second Amendment of the U.S. Constitution and confiscating all guns.
 Harris said the public needs middle-ground options, and that her proposal constituted a "reasonable" approach to gun control.

 Here's Harris' full statement from CNN's transcript of the event:

 QUESTION: As a future educator, I am really bothered that public schools are being targets for mass shootings.
 Two days ago was the 20th anniversary of the Columbine massacre, but still two decades later no major gun control legislation has been passed.
 So my question is, as president, who will you go about keeping our schools safe and keeping guns out of the hands of those who should not have them?